scidsg/project-info/hush-line/whitepaper-draft.md

 - **Reduced attack surface** - Hush Line is a one-way, text-only messenger, removing the threat of receiving dirty data or malicious files.
 - **Fewer requirements for usage** - Since Hush Line delivers messages to a user's email address, owners do not have to log in to a new platform to check their messages.

 By comparison, while fully featured, other tip lines require more complex setup processes and sometimes special infrastructure to operate correctly [^18].
-A downstream effect of setups like this is that they require more people time to operate, leading to increased costs and higher risks to an organization's network.
+A downstream effect of setups like this is that they need more people's time to run, leading to increased costs and higher risks to an organization's network.

 ### 4.2.
 Threat Model and Scope
 Giving owners an option for the correct deployment for their specific use case and threat level is a crucial differentiator for Hush Line:

 - High Threat - Considered for journalists, activists, or other human rights defenders.
-These individuals must consider threats to physical and digital safety.
+These individuals must consider physical and digital safety threats.
 Protecting their server and user's location is critical.
 - Medium Threat - Considered for business or government use cases.
 These individuals often are laypeople who are driven by moral conviction.
 Having the option for an onion or public tip line is essential.
 - Low Threat - Considered for education settings and small businesses.
 Individuals need easy, uncomplicated access to the tip line.
 These users may not know about or could be intimated by an onion address.